sassoftware/saspy/saspy/doc/source/install.rst

 IOM using Java
 ==============
 This connection method opens many connectivity options.
 This method enables you to connect to any Workspace server on any supported platform.
+It requires Java 7 or higher installed on your Client machine (where you're running SASPy)

 You can also use `SAS Grid Manager <https://www.sas.com/en_us/software/foundation/grid-manager.html>`__ to connect to a SAS grid.
 This method, compared to STDIO over SSH, enables SAS Grid